DemElvis/DemElvis.github.io/README.md

-# pattern-repository-webapp
+# Pattern Repository Webapp
-Webapp created as part of the SWT-Forschungsprojekt "Collecting, Categorizing and Visualizing Design Patterns for AI-Based Systems ".
+This is the pattern repository for our research project, browsable via the Web.